High psychological distress

 • Does the proportion of people with disability with high levels of psychological distress vary by severity of disability?

 The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) with high or very high levels of psychological distress, grouped by disability severity.
-In 2018, the proportion of adults with disability who had high or very high levels of psychological distress was 50% for adults with severe or profound disability and 25% for adults with other disability status.
+In 2022, 47% of adults with severe or profound disability had high or very high levels of psychological distress, compared with 25% for adults with other disability status.

 More detailed data by age group are shown in the table.